 - A popup window will ask you to choose the asset’s language.
 By default, the language field will display the language that is set as your Default Language (in this case that is English)

 - Change the language input to the language that your asset is in.
 In this case, I import a French title so I enter ‘fr’.
-For a full list of language abbreviations, click here.
+See our reference list of language codes.

 - Click OK.
 You will not see anything changed yet in the Preview Window, as you are still looking at the default version display.